scipp/scipp/docs/getting-started/installation.rst

 To update or remove ``scipp`` use `conda update <https://docs.conda.io/projects/conda/en/latest/commands/update.html>`_ and `conda remove <https://docs.conda.io/projects/conda/en/latest/commands/remove.html>`_.

 If you wish to use Scipp with Mantid you may use the following command to create an environment containing both Scipp and Mantid framework.

-Note that Conda packages for Mantid are only available on Linux.
+Note that Conda packages for Mantid are only available on Linux and are currently maintained seperate to the Mantid project.
+This is due to some dependencies being too old to work in the same environment as Scipp.

 .. code-block:: sh

   $ conda create \
       -n env_with_scipp_and_mantid \
       -c conda-forge \
-      -c mantid/label/nightly \
-      -c mantid \
+      -c dannixon \
       -c scipp/label/dev \
+      python=3.7 \
       scipp \
-      mantid-framework \
+      mantid-framework
-      python=3.6

 From source
 -----------